brembslab/DTSevaluations/README.md

 ## Submit issues or bugs

 Please open a [new issue](https://github.com/brembslab/DTSevaluations/issues/new).
-Describe the issue or the bug and include a reproducible example and error message if possible.
+Describe the issue and include a reproducible example and error message if possible.